Airplane Coating Automation

 - precision coating cell engineering with micro-dispensing capability

-- cleanroom enclosure design and qualification support
+- controlled booth design and qualification support

-- IQ/OQ/PQ validation protocol documentation
+- process validation and inspection documentation

 - commissioning, installation support, and production startup optimization